Bit-Quill/valkey-glide/docs/design-go-api.md

 - The minimum supported Go version will be 1.18.
 This version was chosen because it added support for generics, including type constraints and type sets.
 - The API will be thread-safe.
-- The API will accept as inputs all of [RESP2 types](https://github.com/redis/redis-specifications/blob/master/protocol/RESP2.md).
-We plan to add support for RESP3 types when they are available.
+- The API will accept as inputs all [RESP3 types](https://github.com/redis/redis-specifications/blob/master/protocol/RESP3.md).
 - The API will attempt authentication, topology refreshes, reconnections, etc., automatically.
 In case of failures concrete errors will be returned to the user.

 # Use Cases